 - Charter Bus Company.
 The company that owns and operates the bus is responsible for the maintenance of the bus, the hiring of qualified drivers and meeting all state and federal safety regulations.

 - Bus driver.
 In the case of driver negligence, the driver may be at fault as well as the company that hired them.

 - Other drivers.
-If an accident happens that is the fault of another vehicle or driver, they may be liable for injuries.
+If an accident is the fault of another vehicle, that driver may be liable for injuries.

 - Defective equipment.
-Tire blowouts are a common issue on large buses.
-If this is due to incorrect maintenance by the charter company, then they may be liable.
-However, if it is a manufacturer defect, the tire company may be liable.
+Tire blowouts are common problems on large buses, which if due to a lack of maintenance by the charter company, the company may be liable.
+However, if the blowout is the result of a manufacturer defect, the tire company may be financially responsible.

-Most charter bus lawsuits are extremely complex and need experienced attorneys that understand the federal laws and regulations that govern the industry.
-If you have been injured or lost a loved one in a charter bus accident, our attorneys at Rosenfeld Injury Lawyers invite you to meet with our Chicago injury attorneys for a free consultation.
-Although these cases are complicated, our attorneys are experienced in handling bus passenger injury litigation and will fight for your right for financial compensation.
+Most charter bus lawsuits are extraordinarily complex and need experienced attorneys who understand the federal laws and regulations that govern the industry.
+If you have been injured or lost a loved one in a charter bus accident, our attorneys at Rosenfeld Injury Lawyers invite you to meet with our Chicago injury legal team for a free consultation.
+Our attorneys are experienced in handling bus passenger injury litigation and will fight for your right for financial compensation.